AttorneyOnline/tsuserver3/README.md

 * **evi_swap** <id1> <id2>
     - Swaps <id1> and <id2> evidence.
 * **evi_edit** <id: int> <name: string> <description: string> <image: string>
-    - A command emulating the in-client editing interface.
+    - [DEPRECATED] A command emulating the in-client editing interface.
 Replace string with . (period) if you wish to keep original data.
 * **sneak** <on/off or blank>
     - Toggles whether or not you transfering areas will be announced in local area chat, e.g. "Gym: Phoenix leaves to Hallway."
 "Hallway: Phoenix enters from Gym."
 * **peek** <number> OR <name>